This post may contain affiliate links.

 Micellar waters do sometimes have skin-benefiting ingredients, like glycerin or anti-oxidants, but oftentimes toners are more concentrated and will do a better job if you’re looking to clear up any skin concerns.

-Anyone can use micellar water, but they are especially beneficial for those with more sensitive skin types.
+As for micellar water, anyone can use micellar water, but they are especially beneficial for those with more sensitive skin types.
 Some micellar waters do not require water and claim they can be replaced as your cleanser in your routine.
 However, I do not recommend this, especially if you wear makeup!
 I have tried many micellar cleansing waters and put this claim to the test.

 I found that when I wore makeup, I had to use multiple cotton pads and go over my face quite a few times to get all the makeup off.
 For me, it’s just not practical and is very wasteful because of the amount of cotton pads and products you have to use.